w3c/wcag3/guidelines/groups/text-and-wording/clear-language/visual-aids.md

 type: assertion
 ---

-Content author(s) have reviewed written :term[content] for complex ideas in written such as processes, workflows, relationships, or chronological information and added supplemental visual aids to assist readers with understanding them.
+Content author(s) have reviewed written :term[content] for complex ideas such as processes, workflows, relationships, or chronological information and added supplemental visual aids to assist readers with understanding them.